 Combine the rich creaminess of hot chocolate with the warm spices of gingerbread into one delicious drink.
 The spiciness matches perfectly with both creamy milk and earthy dark chocolate.

-Use your slow cooker to whip up the easiest hot chocolate ever, then top the mugs with frozen dollops of whipped cream.
+Andes mint fans will love the addition of creme de menthe in this recipe.
+Use your slow cooker to whip up the easiest hot chocolate ever, then top the mugs with dollops of whipped cream and crushed peppermint.

 Spice up hot chocolate with a hit of fiery jalapeños, plus fragrant cinnamon and vanilla.
 This twist on a classic treat won't soon be forgotten by those who love a little something extra.